Performance review tips for managers to ace the next employee appraisal

 Create bespoke reviews for each employee

 Considering we were talking about efficiency earlier, this might sound antithetical.
 But one of the benefits of a good performance review structure is that it enables you to consider the needs of each staff member.
-Whether it's an up-and-comer who you're prepping for a management role, or someone who just needs a bit of guidance to really excel in their department, you'll need to discuss different things with different employees.
+It might be an up-and-comer who you're prepping for a management role.
+Or it could be someone who just needs a bit of guidance to really excel in their department.
+You'll need to discuss different things with different employees and get a feel for their needs.
 Not only that, but employees often appreciate personalised touches to your communication.

 Weekly10 allows managers to create bespoke reviews for their employees using customisable templates.
-This makes it easy to create custom reviews for each role, department or individual, and you can revisit old templates as needed.
+This makes it easy to create custom reviews for each role, department or individual.
+And, if something needs to change, you can revisit old templates as needed.

 Active listening is a key practice